Glossary

 Learn more

-Cloud computing is a transformative technology that delivers computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet (“the cloud”).
-This enables faster innovation, flexible resources, and economies of scale.
-Typically, you pay only for the cloud services you use, helping you lower your operating costs, run your infrastructure more efficiently, and scale as your business needs change.
-For users familiar with basic machine learning (ML) concepts, cloud computing offers a powerful platform to develop, train, and deploy ML models without the need for significant upfront investment in physical hardware.
+Cloud computing is a transformative technology delivering computing services—including servers, storage, databases, networking, software, analytics, and intelligence—over the Internet, often referred to as "the cloud."
+This model enables faster innovation, flexible resources, and economies of scale by allowing users to pay only for the services they consume.
+For individuals familiar with basic machine learning (ML) concepts, cloud computing provides a powerful and accessible platform to develop, train, and deploy models without significant upfront investment in physical hardware.
+It lowers operating costs and allows infrastructure to scale efficiently based on changing needs, as defined by institutions like the National Institute of Standards and Technology (NIST).
+This approach is central to modern Artificial Intelligence (AI) development.

 Key Concepts and Benefits